Hello. Please introduce yourself and your job.

 What do you do on a daily basis at the clinic?

-Are there any special things to do with patients with lipedema treated with the WAL liposuction technique compared to other patients?
+Are there any special things to do with lipedema patients treated with the liposuction WAL technique compared to other patients?

-So in preoperative, apart from the fact that when I call them the day before, I inform them that things can “flow” a little later and that they should not be worried and that we know very well. that and that we are used to.
+So pre-op, no, apart from the fact that when I call them the day before, I inform them that it may “sink in” a little afterwards and that they shouldn’t worry and that we know this very well and are used to it.

-Do you have any advice for preparing for your intervention or for returning home?
+Do you have any tips for preparing for your surgery or for going home?

-I systematically give patients two or three mattresses for their car, for their companion and for the house.
+I systematically give patients two or three undersheets for their car, for the carer and for the house.